ministryofjustice/find-moj-data/README.md

 - Javascript unit tests: `npm test`
 - Selenium tests: `pytest -m tests/selenium`
 - Search benchmarks (these query the real Datahub backend): `pytest tests/benchmarks`

+## Frontend styling

+If making changes to the css, to ensure your changes are reflected in local deployments, run:
+`npm run dependencies` followed by `poetry run python manage.py collectstatic` to write the local static files that reflect the stylings.